Make a gift in memory of someone special.

 Dr Madeleine Mansfield, University of Chester and former colleague of the Department of Management at Manchester Metropolitan University, has generously endowed a memorial prize in her husband, Steve’s memory.

-The Steve Mansfield Employability Award will encourage employability skills in Business and Law Final Year students who have demonstrated exceptional dedication to furthering their personal employability.
+The Steve Mansfield Employability Award encourages employability skills in Business and Law Final Year students who have demonstrated exceptional dedication to furthering their personal employability.
 The prize will be awarded to a student who has gone the extra mile on employability and is open to all departments and schools in the Faculty.

 Both the scheme and its judging criteria have been guided by the way, in which Steve defined employability and the values he attached to it, so that his personal approach and its transformative effect on the prospects and life chances of our graduates can continue in a very practical way.